michhar/pybotframework/docs/installation_instructions.rst

 After running these commands, the file `word2vec_ops.so` will be created.
 This file needs to be placed in the `pybotframework/word2vec/` directory in order to be able to run the tf_bot sample bot.

-Once this ops file has been created, it need to be moved into your installation of pybotframework.
+Once this ops file has been created, it needs to be moved into your installation of pybotframework.

 1. Open a terminal and start python::